ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/share.md

 <div class="collapse" id="collapseExample3">
   <div class="card card-body">
   <span>
-  European Genome-phenome Archive (EGA) is a service for sharing personally identifiable genetic and phenotypic data resulting from biomedical research projects.
+  European Genome-phenome Archive (EGA) is a service for sharing personally identifiable <a href="/topics/gdpr-ethical-review-glossary/#genetic-data">genetic</a> and phenotypic data resulting from biomedical research projects.
 The repository is hosted by the European Bioinformatics Institute (EMBL-EBI) and the Centre for Genomic Regulation (CRG).
 Any data submitted to the repository is subject to controlled access, which means that access to the data only will be granted after a formal application procedure.
   </span>
   <br>
   <a class="link-teal" href="https://ega-archive.org/" target="_blank"><b>Visit EGA <i class="bi bi-box-arrow-up-right"></i></b></a>